A Riemann--Hilbert correspondence for infinity local systems: Infinity-Local Systems

-First we develop an $(\infty,1)$ version of a local system.
-These objects will be almost the same as the $A_{\infty}$-functors of \cite{Ig02}, but tailored to suit our equivalence result.
+Now we develop a higher version of a local system.
+These objects will be almost the same as the $A_{\infty}$-functors of Igusa in \cite{MR2846735}, but tailored to suit our equivalence result.
 We want to emphasize the analogy with classical local systems.
-Throughout this paper $\infty$-category will mean $(\infty,1)$-category.
-There is a theory of stability for such $\infty$ categories which subsumes the theory of pre-triangulated dg-categories, however we may use the terms ``pre-triangulated'' interchangeably with ``stable'' when discussing dg-categories.
-Let $\mathcal{C}$ be a pre-triangulated dg-category over k a characteristic 0 field (which we are implicitly regarding at $\R$ in this paper), and K a simplicial set which is a $\infty$-category (a weak Kan complex, see \cite{Lu2}).
-Fix a map $F : K_0 \rightarrow Ob\, \mathcal{C}$.
+Let $\mathcal{C}$ be a dg-category over $k$ a characteristic $0$ field (which we are implicitly regarding as $\R$ in this paper), and $K$ a simplicial set.
+Fix a map $F \colon K_0 \rightarrow \Ob \, \mathcal{C}$.
 Then define: